| Title: | Quantitative features for mass spectrometry data |

 processing methods using in quantitative proteomics.

-filter will be returned as a new object of class QFeatures
+filter will be returned as a new object of class QFeatures.
+The

 filters can be provided as instances of class AnnotationFilter